 Treubii Moonlight doesn’t require much care and will do well if you mimic an appropriate indoor tropical climate for the plant.

-A climbing variety, you may also need to provide it some structural support when it overgrows skywards.
+A climbing variety, you may also need to provide it with some structural support when it overgrows skywards.

 So, let’s look at some requirements for Sterling Silver!